Artemyin/obsidian-question/8 question - When are you available to start?.md

-# Question 8: When are you available to start?
+# When are you available to start?

 # How soon are you available to start?